arousal men vs women

 Sexual Arousal in Women

-As they say, women are excellent multi-taskers, and that’s proven to be no different when it comes to sexual arousal.
+As they say, women are excellent multi-taskers, and that’s no different when it comes to sexual arousal.

-While visual stimulus can be appealing, it’s not the main drive when it comes to women feeling sexually aroused.
-In fact, many women may be threatened by images of unknown naked men, as it could induce feelings of danger and unrest.
+While a visual stimulus can be appealing, it’s not necessarily the main driver when it comes to women feeling sexually aroused.
+In fact, many women may feel threatened by images of unknown naked men, as it could induce feelings of danger and unrest.

+Oftentimes, women are turned on by more than just sheer nudity.
 That’s why, if you’ve ever seen porn that is female-centred, you’ll notice that it has more intimate and romantic scenes.
-There’s a big focus on talking, kissing, and embracing, as well as other sexual acts.
+There’s a big focus on talking, kissing, and embracing, as well as other sexual acts, with fewer close-ups on penetration.

 Sexual Arousal in Men and Women: A Conclusion

-To summarise, here’s a quote from Ogas, an American writer with doctoral training in neuroscience, and Gaddam, a doctoral researcher at Boston University:
+To summarize, here’s a quote from Ogas, an American writer with doctoral training in neuroscience, and Gaddam, a doctoral researcher at Boston University:

 “Women respond to a truly astonishing range of cues across many domains.
 The physical appearance of a man, his social status, personality, commitment, the authenticity of his emotions, his confidence, family, attitude toward children, kindness, height, and smell.